 Rock and ice climbers of all skill levels will find climbing adventures to their liking in the Montrose area.
-The Black Canyon National Park is the foremost attraction for expert climbers, but opportunities on the milder side can be enjoyed just a short distance from town.

 Dry Creek Climbing Area